| The 'Floyds of London' roio has now been seen labelled as Pink

 London is the 'original packaging' version of Meddler.
 Previous

+versions had no mention of Meddler at all.
 Original announcements seem to be intact.
 Sound quality is

 SUPERB, though mono it seems.
 One of These Days really wails!